Contents

 Sociology and Child Development.
 Bronfenbrenner's Ecological Systems Theory describes concentric systems surrounding the individual: microsystem (family, school), mesosystem (connections between microsystems), exosystem (indirect influences), macrosystem (cultural and societal norms), and chronosystem (historical change).
 A dissertation might investigate how mesosystem influences (connections between home and school) affect academic outcomes for children from disadvantaged backgrounds.

 Business and Management.
 Porter's Five Forces model analyses industry competitive intensity by examining suppliers' power, buyers' power, competitive rivalry, threat of new entrants, and threat of substitutes.
-A dissertation might apply this framework to analyse the competitive landscape in a particular sector or how a company's strategy addresses each force.
+A dissertation might apply this framework to analyse the competitive picture in a particular sector or how a company's strategy addresses each force.

 The Technology Acceptance Model (Davis) predicts technology adoption based on perceived usefulness and perceived ease of use.
 A dissertation might examine whether these factors predict nurse adoption of electronic health records in hospital settings.

 Nursing and Health Sciences.
 Roy's Adaptation Model conceptualises individuals as adapting systems responding to stimuli.
-A dissertation might examine how patients adapt psychologically to chronic illness diagnosis or how nursing interventions facilitate positive adaptation.
+A dissertation might examine how patients adapt psychologically to chronic illness diagnosis or how nursing interventions support positive adaptation.

 Orem's Self-Care Theory describes individuals as capable of self-care but sometimes requiring nursing support.
 A dissertation might investigate whether patient education on self-care reduces hospital readmission rates.